Swiss film actress to receive emerging talent award

-Swiss actress Luna Wedler has been be named a “Shooting Star”, an annual award promoting the ten most talented actors in Europe which will be presented at the 2018 Berlin Film Festival in February.
+Swiss actress Luna Wedler has been named a “Shooting Star”, an annual award promoting the ten most talented young actors in Europe which will be presented at the 2018 Berlin Film Festival in February.

 Wedlerexternal link, born in 1999, is the youngest of the ten actorsexternal link.
 Aged 14, she was cast for the film Amateur Teens, a coming-of-age drama which won awards at the Zurich Film Festival and was nominated for the Swiss Film Award 2016.